 - In Rocket: Robot on Wheels, Jojo will taunt you whenever you activate ticket switches.
 He also does this throughout Jojo World.

-- Sonic Colors: Doctor Eggman makes funny announcements over a PA system and occasionally tries to lure Sonic into an obvious trap.
+- Sonic Colors: Doctor Eggman makes funny announcements over a PA system throughout the game.
+He occasionally tries to lure our hero, Sonic, into an obvious trap by promising cheap food.

-- In XCOM: Enemy Unknown and XCOM 2, the bosses contact you thelepatically throughout the final mission.
+- In XCOM: Enemy Unknown and XCOM 2, the bosses contact you telepatically throughout the final mission.